Interurban: United States

+Several former interurban rights of way have been reused for modern light rail lines, including the A and E lines of the Los Angeles Metro Rail system, large sections of the W line, part of the Denver RTD light rail, and one section of the Baltimore Light RailLink system.
+Several museums and heritage railways, including the Western Railway Museum, Seashore Trolley Museum, Fox River Trolley Museum, and the Illinois Railway Museum operate restored equipment on former interurban lines.
+The Iowa Traction Railway still operates freight service today using interurban equipment and infrastructure.
+The River Line in New Jersey is also considered an interurban.

 Infrastructure and design

 Right of way

 Interurbans typically ran along or on a public right-of-way.
 In towns, interurbans ran in the street, sharing track with existing street railroads.
 While street running limited acquisition costs, it also required sharp turns and made interurban operations susceptible to traffic congestion.
 Unlike conventional railroads, it was rare for an interurban to construct long unencumbered stretches of private right-of-way.
 The torque characteristics of electric operation allowed interurbans to operate on steeper grades than conventional steam locomotives.